 Reverse mortgage pros and cons – What is a reverse mortgage and how does it work?

 Speak to a financial advisor.
 If possible, speak to more than one.
-If you have a nest egg, try not to withdraw more than 4% of it each year to provide for yourself and loved ones.
+If you have a nest egg, try not to withdraw more than 4% of it each year to provide for yourself and the wellbeing of loved ones.
 Using an approximate calculation, excluding interest, withdrawing 4% per year would leave you with enough money for 25 years (100%-your principal, divided by 4%-the amount you withdraw annually).

 Pension Funds and Taxes https://upload.wikimedia.org/wikipedia/en/f/fa/Stacks_of_money.jpg